 - Digital Storytelling Workshop (PDF) (College of Journalism & Communications)

-- Video and production coursework offered by the Center for Film and Media Studies and the Department of Telecommunication
+- Video and production coursework offered by the Department of Telecommunication

 - Jellyfishsmack Productions (an independent production company founded by UF Documentary Institute Graduates)